 Kamandalu Ubud – Individually-designed villas in a pristine valley, ideal for honeymooners and families.

-A short drive from downtown Ubud, this sophisticated resort boasts a traditional rural setting.
+A short drive from downtown Ubud, this sophisticated resort offers a traditional rural setting.
 Designed to some extent like a Balinese village, chalets and villas (with up to three bedrooms) face rice fields, lagoons, private gardens, or the valley.
 The extensive landscaped gardens are sprinkled with palms, gazebos, fountains, and statues, and the infinity pool facing the ravine features an inviting swim-up bar.
-All accommodations are traditionally designed and feature four-poster beds, plentiful luggage space, and massive bathrooms with outdoor showers and sunken bathtubs, while some also have private pools.
+All accommodations are traditionally designed and come with four-poster beds, plentiful luggage space, and massive bathrooms with outdoor showers and sunken bathtubs, while some also have private pools.
 Although actively promoting ‘romantic getaways’, it also caters pleasingly well for families, offering a range of activities for the whole clan, and a children’s pool.

 Kamandalu Ubud – The Location

 - Address: Along an access lane, 200m from the main road (Jalan Raya Andong), which extends northeast of Ubud, the most popular tourist region in central Bali.
-About 3km from central Ubud.
+About 3 km from central Ubud.

 - Area: The few facilities along the main road, 200m from the resort, are more for locals than tourists.

-- How to Get There: Best to arrange an airport pickup with the hotel, which is about an hour (40km) away, depending on traffic.
+- How to Get There: Best to arrange an airport pickup with the hotel, which is about an hour (40 km) away, depending on traffic.
 See other options under “Local Transport” below.

 - Handy to: Birdwatching at Petulu village.

 - Guests: Most guests are couples of all ages, with special focus on honeymooners.
 Also caters reasonably well to families.